-\begin{corollary} For any $s>0$ and any real numerical Chern characters $u$ and $v$, any connected component of a numerical $\lambda$-wall $\Upsilon_{u,v,s}$ in $\mathbb{H}$ is regular as a real curve away from $\Xi_{u,v}$.
-In particular, if there is no associated $\nu$-wall for the pair $u$, $v$, then $\Upsilon_{u,v,s}$ is always regular. \end{corollary} \begin{proof} Away from the $\nu$-wall $\Xi_{u,v}$ (if non empty) when $s=1/3$, $\Sigma_{u,v}$ is regular by Proposition \ref{special_regular} or Theorem \ref{regular}.
-But by the proof above, the only place where the plane tangent to $\Sigma_{u,v}$ is parallel to the $(\alpha,\beta)$ plane occurs at isolated points and not in a one-dimensional portion of the surface wall. \end{proof}
+\begin{proof} Away from the $\nu$-wall $\Xi_{u,v}$ (if non-empty) when $s=1/3$, $\Sigma_{u,v}$ is regular by Proposition~\ref{special_regular} or Theorem~\ref{regular}.
+But by the proof above, the only place where the plane tangent to $\Sigma_{u,v}$ is parallel to the $(\alpha,\beta)$-plane occurs at isolated points and not in a $1$-dimensional portion of the surface wall. \end{proof}

-We complete this section by returning to the issue of the intersection between of numerical $\lambda$-walls for $v$ and the curves $\Theta_v$ and $\Gamma_{v,s}$.
+We complete this section by returning to the issue of the intersection of numerical $\lambda$-walls for $v$ and the curves $\Theta_v$ and $\Gamma_{v,s}$.

-Unraveling the equality in (\ref{eqn for b_0}) yields a cubic polynomial equation for $\beta_0$.
-This means that the intersection $\Upsilon_{u,v,s}\cap\Gamma_{v,s}$ consists of at most three points away from $\Theta_v$; in addition, according to Lemma \ref{indep of s}, the number of intersection points does not depend on the parameter $s$.
-Notice that the total the number of intersection points of a $\lambda$-wall for $v$ with $\Gamma_{v,s}$ will increase by $1$ if $q(v)<0$.
+Unravelling the equality in \eqref{eqn for b_0} yields a cubic polynomial equation for $\beta_0$.
+This means that the intersection $\Upsilon_{u,v,s}\cap\Gamma_{v,s}$ consists of at most three points away from $\Theta_v$; in addition, according to Lemma~\ref{indep of s}, the number of intersection points does not depend on the parameter $s$.
+Notice that the total number of intersection points of a $\lambda$-wall for $v$ with $\Gamma_{v,s}$ will increase by $1$ if $q(v)<0$.

 Let us now examine one situation in which $\Upsilon_{u,v,s}\cap\Gamma_{v,s}$ contains two points.